 Atrial fibrillation may cause:

-Doctors may also do tests to see the left atrium and ventricle, such as:
+Doctors also do tests such as:

 People with damaged or replaced valves sometimes need antibiotics to prevent heart valve infection, such as when they: